Above: Elise in Musa Dagh (2019)

 - Pranic Healing Certificate / Eco Ayurvedic and Yoga Center (Yerevan): 2022

-- Trauma-Informed Leadership Certificate / Pocket Project (Online): 2021
+- Trauma-Informed Leadership Certificate / Pocket Project (Virtual): 2021

 - Master of Fine Arts, Interdisciplinary Arts and Writing / California Institute of Integral Studies (San Francisco): 2021

-- Principles of Collective Trauma Healing Certificate / Pocket Project (Online): 2021
+- Principles of Collective Trauma Healing Certificate / Pocket Project (Virtual): 2021

-- Clinical Musician Board Certification / Harp for Healing (Online): 2019
+- Clinical Musician Board Certification / Harp for Healing (Virtual): 2019

 - Reiki I Certification / AbSOULute Health (Oakland): 2015